Surgical Technology (SG)

 Special Admissions Requirements

 Core surgical courses begin in the spring; fall enrollees will take other required courses for the first semester.
 Academic performance in the previous semesters will determine final acceptance into the Surgical Technology major.
 Minimum academic requirements include a 2.0 math/science GPA, 2.0 graduation GPA, and a 2.0 GPA in those courses required by the Surgical Technology major.
 The math/science GPA is calculated using the following courses: MTH 124, MTH 125, MTH 151, MTH 153, MTH 160, BIO 115, BIO 125, and BIO 201.
 If applicable, corresponding transfer courses will be applied toward the math/science and graduation GPA calculations.
 In December, qualified students will be ranked for possible selection into the major according to their math/science and graduation GPAs.
 The College reserves the right to change the requirements and procedures related to this ranking system at any time during the student's term of enrollment.
+For more, see the detailed special admissions information.

 All developmental needs will be remediated prior to entering the Surgical Technology major.